Menacer: History

 The Menacer was produced in response to the Nintendo Super Scope released several months earlier, though Sega intended to support the peripheral as more than a clone.
 These two peripherals brought arcade light gun game ports to home consoles.
 The Menacer is the successor to the Master System's Light Phaser.

 Mac Senour, a producer at Sega, was responsible for the peripheral and its six-game cartridge as the company's "hardware boy".
 He designed the six minigames based on Sega's previous intellectual property and licenses—such as ToeJam & Earl—under the instruction to avoid shooting games.
 His prototypes included games based on Joe Montana (Joe Montana Wide Receiver Training Camp) and David Robinson, but when presented, the company asked for more shooting games and scrapped all license-based games (besides ToeJam & Earl, whose license was free) due to their added cost.
 His "reverse Blockout game" prototype was the only other title carried to the final cartridge.
 Senour recalled that upon his cubicle presentation to Sega Japan's president, the executive did not say anything besides "very good" before leaving.
 Sega did not plan any other first-party releases for the Menacer—Senour recollected that "they laughed when I proposed more."

 Sega announced the Menacer alongside the Sega CD at the May 1992 Consumer Electronics Show in Chicago and the peripheral was released towards the end of that year.
-By December 1992, the Menacer began shipping with Terminator 2: The Arcade Game as a bundle.
-Goodby, Silverstein & Partners produced Menacer television advertisements directed by Danny Boyle.
+By December 1992, the Menacer began shipping with T2: The Arcade Game as a bundle.
 Playthings reported that Chicago toy retailers promoted Sega electronics including the Menacer over Nintendo's during their 1992 Thanksgiving promotions.
 Sega's sales exceeded Nintendo's during the 1992 Christmas season, and gained cultural cachet for the Menacer among other peripherals.
 Electronic Gaming Monthly reported in March 1993 that the Menacer would not have a new game for six months.
 Compatible games were published through 1995.

-Mac Senour left Sega in 1993 for Atari, where he received an increase in pay and status.
+Mac Senour left Sega in 1993 for Atari Games, where he received an increase in pay and status.
 He later worked at Konami and Electronic Arts.
-In his first days at Atari, Senour was sent to Paris, where he remembered an excess of unsold Menacers in a Virgin Megastore display.
+In his first days at Atari, Senour was sent to Paris, where he remembered an excess of unsold Menacers in a Virgin Megastores display.
 His translators told the clerk that Senour was responsible for the Menacer, and when Senour offered to autograph their stock, the clerk replied in slow English that Senour could autograph the items he purchased.

 In 2005, Radica created a Menacer-based direct-to-TV dedicated console with the original six-game cartridge built into a light gun controller as part of their Play TV Legends line of Sega Genesis dedicated consoles.
 Retro Gamer wrote that Radica's gun is based on the Sega Saturn light gun's design and not the Menacer's.